Associate Professor of Politics, Faculty of Social Sciences

 Her research interests are three-fold:

-She is an active member of the Higher Education Academy and the Political Studies Association.
+She is an active member of the Higher Education Academy (Senior Fellow) and the Political Studies Association.
 She is also a member of Phi Beta Kappa, Pi Gamma Mu and Delta Phi Alpha.

 She maintains a Twitter feed relating to her research interests.